CERT-Polska/mquery/README.md

 For more options see our [installation manual](./INSTALL.md).

 After you start the system, you should index some files.
-Use ursadb-cli:
+Use `ursacli`:

 ```
-sudo docker-compose run ursadb-cli tcp://ursadb:9281
+$ sudo docker-compose exec ursadb ursacli
+[2020-04-13 23:25:49.597] [info] Connected to UrsaDB v1.3.0 (connection id: 006B8B4569)
-index "/mnt/samples";  # /mnt/samples refers to ./samples in the repo
+ursadb> index "/mnt/samples";
 ```

+In a default docker-compose deployment, `/mnt/samples` point to `./samples` directory relative to the repository root.

 The command will track the progress.
 Wait until it's finished (this can take a while).